igi33/online-judge/README.md

 - User profiles showing solved tasks

 ## Server Requirements
 The operating system requirement for the server is Linux because of its nifty features.
-I have used Debian-based Ubuntu 18.04 for testing but it's probably possible to use other Linux distributions as well.
+I have used Debian-based Ubuntu 18.04 for testing but it's probably possible to use other Linux distributions as well, with few to none changes.

 #### Server configuration
 1. Install cgroup tools for manipulation of cgroups (cgcreate, cgset, cgget, cgexec, cgdelete)